-A snappy, digestible way to learn about Optics!
+A quick, snappy, digestible way to learn about Optics!

 Byte Size